Normand Lapointe

-Normand Lapointe (born 2 January 1939) was a Canadian businessman and politician.
+Normand Lapointe (2 January 1939 – 22 October 2025) was a Canadian businessman and politician.
 Lapointe was a Liberal party member of the House of Commons of Canada.
 He was an insurance agent by career.

+Life and career

 Born in Saint-Victor, Quebec, Lapointe won Quebec's Beauce electoral district in the 1980 federal election and served in the 32nd Canadian Parliament.
 He left national politics after his defeat in the 1984 election by Gilles Bernier of the Progressive Conservative party.
+Lapointe died on 22 October 2025, at the age of 86.